amasini0/cineca-gpu-school-cub/slides/slides.md

 **Note**:

-- This only works for a power-of-two `threads_per_warp`.
+- Only works with a power-of-two `threads_per_warp` value
-- We use `cub::WARP_LOAD_VECTORIZED` to load blocks of items faster,
+- Uses `cub::WARP_LOAD_VECTORIZED` to load thread-local items faster
-- and analogously for storing sorted blocks.
+- Same thing for storing the sorted items
+- Vectorized algorithms work with data in blocked format

 </div>